Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Children used to provide cheap labor and retirement security all in one.

-Now kids are pretty much all cost and no return from a financial perspective.
+Now, kids are pretty much all cost and no return from a financial perspective.

 And that suggests that subsidies might solve the problem.

-Vladimir Putin thinks so as he plans To offer generous parental benefits to encourage citizens to have more kids.
+Vladimir Putin thinks so as he plans to offer generous parental benefits to encourage citizens to have more kids.

 But I think that attitude is part of the problem.

-So kids are it it really is true.
+So kids are, it really is true.

 If you go back to the early days of the country, as soon as the kid was able to hit the field and plow the field and walk behind the mule, the kid was doing it.